lbatschelet/GeoRoughness-Tool/README.md

 - **`--band_number`** (optional): The specific band of the DEM to process.
 - **`--high_value_threshold`** (optional): Threshold to filter out high elevation values.
 - **`--categorical_thresholds`** (optional): Set of thresholds to categorize the elevation data.

-## Documentation

-For more detailed information about the tool's capabilities and additional configurations, please refer to the [Wiki](https://github.com/lbatschelet/dem-roughness-calculator/wiki).

 ## Contributing